evilusean/CourseraGoogleDataAnalyst/CapstoneProject/CaseStudy1/README.md

 New columns for ride length and day of week were added.

 ## Analyze
 Final analysis was completed in RStudio.
+RStudio allows us to work on larger datasets, over 212,970 rows.
 An initial summary can be seen below:
 <p align="center">
 <img src="https://github.com/evilusean/CourseraGoogleDataAnalyst/blob/main/CapstoneProject/CaseStudy1/InitialSummary.jpg?raw=true"
 width="600"></center>